SB-SHIVAM/flappybird/README.md

-# flappybird: in this version of game using the game engine knownas unity i have created a game foe the specially abled children .
+# flappybird: in this version of game using the game engine known as unity i have created a game for the specially abled children who might have disablity that might not allow them to move .